zot/textcraft/html/README.md

 They can import Textcraft modules by using the prefix `/js/` for module files (see example).

+# Four levels of building

+1. Creating things and setting properties
+1. Using command templates
+1. Writing extensions (like for game mechanics)
+1. Changing the Textcraft executable

 # MUD Model

 ## The Thing class